Code-Institute-Submissions/milestoneProjectThree/README.md

 	-	For the default Materialize card content display the text was overflowing at quite high viewports and resulting in the more-vert icon being pushed to the next line.
 To resolve this used additional materialize row, col and truncate functionality.

 *	Detailed Title Template:
-	-	Decided to go with icons with simple jinga if statement logic for Is watched, Is Bluray and My Rating functionality.
+	-	Decided to go with icons with simple jinga if statement logic for "Is watched", "Is Bluray" and "My Rating" functionality.
 Also added purchased date to theme.
 Logic included for null as well as populated entries on My Rating.

 *	Base Template:
 	-	Fixed side nav was displayed in all views regardless of whether user was logged in or not.
 Wanted to remove for unregistered and logged out users.
 To do this I moved media query from style.css into base.html styles jinga block and set conditional statement against user session for both style and entire sidenav ul element.
 When this was added to ul the headercontent jinga block overflowed into sidenav.
 To resolve this I encapsulate the ul in it's own wrapper div and places headercontent extend block outside div but still within header element thereby maintaining semantic html.